kozaaaaczx/steam-lua/README.md

 powershell -NoProfile -ExecutionPolicy Bypass -STA -File ".\steam-lua-gui.ps1"
 ```
 Run PowerShell as Administrator if you plan to import files to Program Files.

+## Troubleshooting / AV
+- Windows SmartScreen: click “More info” → “Run anyway”.
+- Some antivirus tools may flag unsigned PS2EXE binaries as suspicious.
+This is a false positive for this project.
+Options:
+  - Prefer running the open-source scripts (`steam-lua-gui.ps1`).
+  - Build the EXE yourself from source (see below).
+  - Submit a false-positive report to your AV vendor with the GitHub link.
+- Ensure you run as Administrator to copy into Program Files paths.

 ## Build EXE (for maintainers)
 Requires the `ps2exe` module (one-time install):